-All these terms mean that the pathologist saw something under the microscope that is worrisome for cancer, but he or she is not 100% sure that cancer is present.
+All these terms mean that the pathologist saw something under the microscope that is worrisome for cancer, but he or she is not absolutely sure that cancer is present.

-There are a lot of things under the microscope that are not cancer yet can look like cancer so that a pathologist has to be very cautious when diagnosing prostate cancer, especially on a small biopsy sample.
+There are a lot of things that can be seen under the microscope that are not cancer yet can look like cancer.
+Because of this, the pathologist has to be very cautious when diagnosing prostate cancer, especially on a small biopsy sample.

-Overall, if 100 men with diagnoses of atypical or suspicious for cancer on their original biopsy reports had a second biopsy done within 6 months, about 40 of them would have cancer diagnosed on the second biopsy.
+Overall, if 100 men with a finding that is atypical or suspicious for cancer on their original biopsy reports had a second biopsy done within 6 months, about 40 of them would have cancer diagnosed on the second biopsy.

 Your prostate-specific antigen (PSA) blood test level does not affect your risk of cancer on repeat biopsy.

-High-grade prostatic intraepithelial neoplasia (or high-grade PIN) is considered a pre-cancer of the prostate, because it can turn into prostate cancer over time.
-Still, the risk of prostate cancer linked to high-grade PIN is lower than the risk of prostate cancer seen with the findings atypical or suspicious for cancer.
-This means that atypical findings in your sample have a greater impact on your cancer risk and future care than the finding of high-grade PIN.
+High-grade prostatic intraepithelial neoplasia (high-grade PIN) is considered a pre-cancer of the prostate, because it can turn into prostate cancer over time.
+Still, the risk of prostate cancer linked to high-grade PIN is lower than the risk of prostate cancer seen with findings atypical or suspicious for cancer.
+This means that atypical findings in your sample have a greater impact on your cancer risk and future care than a finding of high-grade PIN.

 Inflammation of the prostate is called prostatitis.
 Most cases of prostatitis reported on a biopsy are not caused by infection and do not need to be treated.
 In some cases, inflammation may increase your PSA level, but it is not linked to prostate cancer.

-All of these are terms for things that the pathologist sees under the microscope that are benign (not cancer), but sometimes can look like cancer under the microscope.
+All of these are terms for things that the pathologist might see under the microscope that are benign (not cancer), but sometimes can look like cancer under the microscope.